-23.4.1 If, following any informal consultation, the University considers that redundancies may be necessary, the relevant Senior manager, with appropriate input from a Senior Business Partner - People and Culture or nominee, will provide the Director of People and Culture or nominee with a management report (the "MR").
+- If, following any informal consultation, the University considers that redundancies may be necessary, the relevant Senior manager, with appropriate input from an HR Manager or nominee, will provide the HR Director or nominee with a management report (the "MR"). - 23.4.2 Where redundancies may affect Academic staff and/or Professional staff, the HR Director or nominee will: - a. seek approval to proceed from the Vice-Chancellor (or nominee in their absence); and - b. notify an Independent member of Council, nominated by the Secretary to Council, of the situation.

-- 23.4.2 Where redundancies may affect Academic staff and/or Professional staff, the Director of People and Culture or nominee will: - a. seek approval to proceed from the Vice-Chancellor (or nominee in their absence); and - b. notify an Independent member of Council, nominated by the Secretary to Council, of the situation. - 23.4.3 The MR should include: - a. the business case setting out the reasons for the proposed redundancies; - b. the numbers and descriptions of members of staff who may need to be made redundant; - c. the total number of members of staff at that Level within the School, department or other relevant area and the University as a whole; - d. where appropriate, the proposed selection pools and the numbers and descriptions of staff in each pool; - e. where appropriate, the proposed selected criteria for selecting which members of staff in each pool will be made redundant; - f. where appropriate, the reason(s) why a member of staff identified as potentially being at risk of redundancy has not been pooled with other staff; - g. details of any related planned reorganisation or restructuring, including any newly created roles; - h. the proposed method of carrying out the dismissals including the period over which the dismissals are to take effect; - i. the proposed method of calculating the amount of any redundancy pay to be made to members of staff who may be dismissed; - j. suitable information about the University's use of agency workers; - k. a summary of any informal consultation or dialogue that has occurred with the Trade Union Representative(s); - I. details of any redeployment opportunities, if available; and - m. the likely timetable for any consultation. - 23.4.4 Any proposed selection criteria will depend on the circumstances and will, as far as possible, be objective and measurable.
+23.4.3 The MR should include:

+- a. the business case setting out the reasons for the proposed redundancies; - b. the numbers and descriptions of members of staff who may need to be made redundant; - c. the total number of members of staff at that Level within the School, department or other relevant area and the University as a whole; - d. where appropriate, the proposed selection pools and the numbers and descriptions of staff in each pool; - e. where appropriate, the proposed selection criteria for selecting which members of staff in each pool will be made redundant; - f. where appropriate, the reason(s) why a member of staff identified as potentially being at risk of redundancy has not been pooled with other staff; - g. details of any related planned reorganisation or restructuring, including any newly created roles; - h. the proposed method of carrying out the dismissals including the period over which the dismissals are to take effect: - the proposed method of calculating the amount of any redundancy pay to be made to members of staff who may be dismissed; - j. suitable information about the University's use of agency workers; - k. a summary of any informal consultation or dialogue that has occurred with the Trade Union Representative(s);

+- I. details of any redeployment opportunities, if available; and - m. the likely timetable for any consultation. - Any proposed selection criteria will depend on the circumstances and will, as far as possible, be objective and measurable.
 When scoring, reasonable adjustments will be made to take account of any disability where a failure to do so would put the member of staff at a substantial disadvantage in comparison with a member of staff who is not disabled.
-The following is a non-exhaustive list of examples of selection criteria that may be used:

-- a.
-Qualifications and knowledge

-- b.
-Skills, experience and training

-- c.
-Performance and aptitude

-- d.
-Absence record

-- e.
-Disciplinary record

-- f.
-Future potential

-- 23.4.5 If it is proposed that 30 or more staff within one School, department or other relevant area are to be made redundant within a period of 90 days, the Director of People and Culture or nominee will ask the Vice-Chancellor and Secretary to Council to consult with the Chair of Council to determine whether the MR should be discussed at Council before any further action is taken.

-- 23.4.6 Where the MR proposes that the posts of Academic staff and/or Professional staff may need to be made redundant, the Director of People and Culture or nominee, in consultation with the Independent member of Council referred to in 23.4.2b, will assess whether there may be a case for compulsory redundances and ensure that the MR contains appropriate proposals to ensure staff are fairly selected.
-The MR may be returned to the relevant Senior Manager for further consideration and amendment if appropriate.

-- 23.4.7 Where the Director of People and Culture or nominee, having considered the MR, considers that redundancies may be required, formal consultation will be conducted with the appropriate Trade Union Representative(s).
+The following is a non-exhaustive list of examples of selection criteria that may be used: - a.
+Qualifications and knowledge - b.
+Skills, experience and training - c.
+Performance and aptitude - d.
+Absence record - e.
+Disciplinary record - f.
+Future potential - If it is proposed that 30 or more staff within one School, department or other relevant area are to be made redundant within a period of 90 days, the HR Director or nominee will ask the Vice-Chancellor and Secretary to Council to consult with the Chair of Council to determine whether the MR should be discussed at Council before any further action is taken. - Where the MR proposes that the posts of Academic staff and/or Professional staff may need to be made redundant, the HR Director or nominee, in consultation with the Independent member of Council referred to in 23.4.2b, will assess whether there may be a case for compulsory redundancies and ensure that the MR contains appropriate proposals to ensure staff are fairly selected.
+The MR may be returned to the relevant Senior Manager for further consideration and amendment if appropriate. - 23.4.7 Where the HR Director or nominee, having considered the MR, considers that redundancies may be required, formal consultation will be conducted with the appropriate Trade Union Representative(s).